 Keep the surface clear for your alarm clock, glasses, a water carafe, and bedside lamp.
 Create a sense of balance by placing a nightstand on either side of the bed.
 Your nightstands don’t have to match—in fact, it’s more fun to mix things up.
 Just make sure they are roughly the same height.

-8. A Comfortable Mattress
+8. Luxuriate With a Comfortable Mattress

 Nothing on this list means a thing unless you have a comfortable bed to sleep on.
 Think about it.
 If you’re not getting a good night’s sleep you won’t even be able to appreciate your beautiful bedroom.
 Waking every morning with a variety of aches and pains definitely means you need a new mattress.